hamnen/wp_hamnen_se/wp-content/plugins/fg-joomla-to-wordpress-premium/README.txt

 * other can be translated

 == Changelog ==

+= 3.54.0 =
+* New: Add the hook "fgj2wp_post_add_menu_item"

+= 3.53.0 =
+* New: Add the hooks "fgj2wp_post_import_all_menus" and "fgj2wpp_post_add_user"

+= 3.52.2 =
+* Fixed: Missing content when the content contains <a> without an href attribute

+= 3.52.1 =
+* Fixed: Joomla 1.0 menus not imported
+* Fixed: Menu hierarchy not imported if the parent menus have a higher ID than their children
+* Tested with WordPress 5.1.1

+= 3.52.0 =
+* New: Redirect custom post types based on their menu slug

+= 3.51.1 =
+* Fixed: When running the import in cron, the categories were not assigned to the posts
+* Tested with WordPress 5.0.3

 = 3.51.0 =
 * New: Allow to download media from sites with a non valid SSL certificate